 Sadly, I have lost dear friends to this bilge, because CTs are an assault on intelligence and they literally block any discussion by their very nature: The conspiracy is always immense.
 It gobbles up any evidence proving it is nonsense.
 And those who become entranced by them tend to act like addicts (I’ll cover that in Part 3).

 They are petty as well: Conspiracy theorists, for example, call mask wearers sheep for following rules, the way one might stop at a red light.
 Is that nice?
-Are the 163,000+ dead Americans sheep for dying?
+Are the 163,000+ (now over 1 million…) dead Americans sheep for dying?
 Herman Cain didn’t wear a mask.
 He’s dead.
 Oh yes, they say: Covid is a hoax, they died of something else… like the truthers who deny that planes didn’t take down the Twin Towers.
 I’ve argued with fundamentalist Christians….
 They have the same attitude.
 They believe and promote patent lies, but the non-believer is the idiot.

 Conspiracy theories and fake news are good friends.
 They are often promoted by groups with an axe to grind, with an agenda (yes, they are projecting).
 What Trump has labelled fake news, for example, is merely his way of discrediting the hard work of journos.
 By repeating that stupid trope over and over again, he has created a nimbus of doubt around the mainstream news, and suddenly everyone is calling news they don’t want to hear fake.
-Ironically, by reporting all his nonsense, the MSM have, to a certain extent, started reporting fake news, namely the nonsense put out by the Trump admin.
+Ironically, by reporting all his nonsense, the MSM have, to a certain extent, started reporting fake news, precisely the hallucinations put out by the Trump admin.
 Of course, they are forced to do their job and report from the White House.
 But couldn’t they slot this rubbish behind the weather?

 “Someone who lies and someone who tells the truth are playing on opposite sides, so to speak, in the same game.
 Each responds to the facts as he understands them, although the response of the one is guided by the authority of the truth, while the response of the other defies that authority and refuses to meet its demands.
 The bullshitter ignores these demands altogether.
 He does not reject the authority of the truth, as the liar does, and oppose himself to it.
 He pays no attention to it at all.
 By virtue of this, bullshit is a greater enemy of the truth than lies are.”

-When I receive information, because a conspiracy believer or a well-meaning both-siderist figures we all have to read fake news, otherwise we are violating someone’s freedom of speech, I have the politeness to read it carefully.
+When I receive information, because a conspiracy believer or a well-meaning both-siderist assumes we all have to read fake news, otherwise we are violating someone’s freedom of speech, I have the politeness to read it carefully.
 But before spreading it, it is actually the first reader who should check the sources, check out everything.
 That is what I do, and I don’t get paid for this job.
 You check who is promoting the information.
 And finally the famous question: “cui bono?